What makes a good citizen?

 For more about the way that I apply psychology, communication, and statistics for my private sector clients, please see the Consultancy tab of this webpage.
 Here, suffice it to say that I work with my clients to put their ideas about their customers to the test and to design brands that have the “whole customer” in mind.

-Further, I am currently working on ways to bridge the gap between my academic work and my consultancy directly. if you are working on UX design, please be in touch!
+Further, I am currently working on ways to bridge the gap between my academic work and my consultancy directly.
+I am interested not just in studying social processes but in impacting them directly, mitigating unnecessary conflict and promoting cooperation through human-centered UX and media design.

 - M.A., Ph.D., The Ohio State University, working with Dr. Knobloch-Westerwick and Dr. Garrett.